riggid/Notes/Semester 1/Physics/Unit 3/Core Notes.md

 *   Electrons obey classical Maxwell-Boltzmann statistics.
 *   Electrons collide with ion cores, leading to resistance.
 The mean time between collisions is the **relaxation time ($\tau$)**.

+### **Distribution Functions**
+A **distribution function** is a mathematical function that describes how particles (or states, or properties) are distributed across different values of a variable (e.g., energy, velocity, momentum).
+In statistical mechanics, distribution functions are used to determine the probability of a particle occupying a certain energy state or having a certain velocity at a given temperature.

+#### **Maxwell-Boltzmann Distribution Function**
+The Maxwell-Boltzmann (MB) distribution function is used for classical, distinguishable particles that can occupy any energy state (no Pauli exclusion principle applies).
+It describes the statistical distribution of particle energies (or speeds) in a system at thermal equilibrium.
+*   **Form**: The probability $P(E)$ of a particle being in a state with energy $E$ is given by:
+    $$P(E) = A e^{-E/k_B T}$$
+    Where $A$ is a normalization constant, $k_B$ is the Boltzmann constant, and $T$ is the absolute temperature.
+    The number of particles $N_i$ in an energy level $E_i$ is proportional to $e^{-E_i/k_B T}$.
+*   **Features**:
+    *   It predicts that the number of particles decreases exponentially with increasing energy.
+    *   It assumes particles are distinguishable and there is no restriction on the number of particles that can occupy a single energy state.
+    *   It works well for dilute gases and situations where quantum effects are negligible.
+*   **Application in CFET**: Electrons in CFET are considered classical particles, so their energies are assumed to be distributed according to the Maxwell-Boltzmann statistics.
+This leads to the prediction that the average kinetic energy of an electron is $\frac{3}{2}k_B T$.

 ### **Electrical Parameters in CFET**
 *   **Thermal Velocity ($\mathbf{v_{th}}$)**: The average speed of electrons due to thermal energy.
     $$v_{th} = \sqrt{\frac{3k_B T}{m}}$$